iamxujian/dotfiles/README.rst

     ``--force``.
 All dotfiles are assumed if you do not specify any files to this command.

+``-u, --unsync [file...]``
+    Remove dotfile symlinks.
+All dotfiles are assumed if you do not specify any files to this command.

 ``-m, --move <path>``
     Move dotfiles repository to another location, updating all symlinks in the process.